WhirligigGirl/Whirligig-World/README.md

 * Both the radial decoupler and the 1.25m decoupler are unlocked in tier 2: Basic Rocketry and Engineering 101 respectively.
 * Thermometer and Mystery Goo swap places.
 * Barometer is unlocked earlier--and rebranded as AtMoCo surpluss cavern pressure sensors from a cave-city that lost all its air due to a tragic mistake.
-* Added a scaled up Stayputnik clone called the Kaptunik, which is very heavy and lacks the internal antenna, BUT it does have full SAS autopilot (Prograde/Retrograde, Radial In/Out, Antinormal/Normal, Full Thrust/Cut Thrust, and Stage.)
+* Added the Kaptunik, which is very heavy and lacks the internal antenna, BUT it does have full SAS autopilot (Prograde/Retrograde, Radial In/Out, Antinormal/Normal, Full Thrust/Cut Thrust, and Stage.)
 When you unlock the antenna you of course get all of that and manual control, but it's still really heavy.
-I may nerf it since I made the normal probe core appear earlier. * It will have its own model in the future.
+I may nerf it since I made the normal probe core appear earlier.
 * The small ISRU parts are unlocked earlier, so you can take advantage of mining asteroids earlier on.
 * Pods and Lander Cans have been swapped around.
+* Tricoupler and Bicoupler are unlocked early on as well.
 * Making History compatible, partially compatible with other mods.

 ------------------------------------------------------------------